opticsfoundry/OpticsFoundry_Control_AQuRA/Manual/InstallationAndConfiguration.md

 _#define USE_CA_DLL_
 If you use the TCPIP mode, search for "192.168." and adjust the IP adress to the one of the computer on which Control.exe is running.
 Make sure that Control.exe starts the ControlAPI sever, by enabling that option in the system parameter menus.

 In either mode, you need to select the IP address of the FPGA.
-You do this using a Python hardware configuration script, which is described in Section 3) Control.exe.
+You do this using a Python hardware configuration script, which is described in section [Configuration of Control.exe](#configuration-of-controlexe).

+### Recompiling Control.dll

 To recompile Control.dll, open Control.sln in Visual Studio 2022.
 Select Debug, x64 in the toolbar.